The Four Color Theorem -- A New Simple Proof by Induction: Main Result

-\item[{\rm 19.}] Using the above conditions we obtain Figures 10.1 to 10.88 when $d(v)$ $=$ $5$.
-The number of figures under Figure 10 can be reduced to 23 using condition-15 and only for clarity 88 figures (type of colorings) are considered.
-The different and equivalent figures (colorings) are as follows (Here \textit{two figures $F_1$ and $F_2$} are said to be \textit{equivalent} if mutual interchange of numbers (colors) 1, 2, 3, 4 in one figure gives rise to the other figure and in this case it is denoted by $F_1$ $\cong$ $F_2$.).
+\item[{\rm 10.}] Using the above conditions, we obtain Figures 9.1 to 9.88 when $d(v)$ = 5.
+See Figures 9.1 to 9.88.
+The number of these figures can be reduced to 23 using condition-8 and only for clarity 88 figures (type of colorings) are considered.